adriandelgg/adriandelgg/README.md

 ![visitors](https://page-views.glitch.me/badge?page_id=adriandelgg.visitor-badge)

-⛓ I’m currently creating a decentralized NFT exchange with Solidity, Web3.js, Truffle, React, Redux, & more!

 🤝 I'm looking to connect with more blockchain developers!

 💬 Ask me about Blockchain Consulting or developing an application for you.